-Kratom and Tylenol are considered safe, but they do come with side effects, both short and long-term.
+Kratom and Tylenol are considered safe, but they come with short and long-term side effects.
 We’ll take a look at each so that you can weigh the good and the bad.

 Kratom’s Side Effects

 Kratom is an unregulated substance.
-Unfortunately, this means few kratom studies currently exist, and a lot of research is needed.
+Unfortunately, this means few kratom studies currently exist, and much research is needed.
 Nevertheless, there are some studies, and we can also make reasonable inferences based on what we know about alkaloids and the historical use of the kratom plant.